ishandandekar/This_Is_A_Disaster/README.md

 - **Model 0**: For the first experiment, I used the **USE** as a layer to convert text-to-vectors.
 I set the trainable parameter as False, so that the weightsin the pretraine module don't change.
 I added a dense layer with 64 neurons with ReLU activation function, to add more trainable parameters.
 As an output layer, I added a Dense layer with 1 neuron with sigmoid activation function to finally classify the tensors.
 After evaluating the model on validation set, it gave an accuracy of 82%.
 - **Model 1**: For the next iteration, I used the same architecture, but added a Dropout layer to regularize the neural network.
 I also added another Dense layer with 64 neurons using ReLU activation.
 - **Model 2**: As a last try I wanted to train a model on the whole training set (before validation split).
 Due to this, I could not evaluate the model on the valdiation set (data leakage issue).
 I could not add callbacks during training stage (callbacks depend on the loss and accuracy on the validation set).
 Although, this is alarming but I wanted to know how will it perform on the test set.

+> Check the notebook to see how these models performed the test data.

 ## Future development